Planning care for children and youth with serious medical conditions

 Anyone can start this discussion—you, your child, your child’s doctor or any other member of your child’s health care team.
 Once everyone knows and understands the overall goals of care—such as the use of life-saving therapies or ways to reduce pain—you can talk about treatment options.

 Making treatment decisions means weighing the benefits and risks of all your options.
-Consent is required for decisions about treatment, including refusing treatments.
+Consent is required for treatment decisions, including refusing treatments.
 There are 3 things needed for consent to be valid:

 Parents are usually the ones to make decisions for their child.

-It is important that you are open with your child about what is happening and let him participate in and make decisions when appropriate.
+It is important that you are open with your child about what is happening and let him or her participate in and make decisions when appropriate.

 What is an advance directive?

 There is a trend to encourage all adults to have advance directives, sometimes called “living wills.”
-They tell others about their treatment wishes in case they are not able to decide for themselves.
+They tell others about their treatment wishes in case they are no longer able to decide for themselves.
 Advance directives make sure that treatments meet the person’s own needs and wants.

 You may wish to do the same for your child, even though it may not be fully recognized in the province or territory you live in.
-If your child is older, he may want to make some of his own choices.
+If your child is older, he or she may want to make some of his or her own choices.
 Home care workers and schools can then be told of these directives.